Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Traditional 401(k) plan

-Considered the most flexible of the plans, a traditional 401(k) allows employees to make pretax contributions through payroll deductions.
+Considered the most flexible plan, a traditional 401(k) allows employees to make pretax contributions through payroll deductions.
 Traditional 401(k) plans are often offered with an employer match program.
-These contributions are not always vested, meaning that employees do not own the matching contributions until they meet certain provisions.
+These contributions are not always vested, meaning employees do not own the matching contributions until they meet certain provisions:

 Safe harbor 401(k) plan

-This plan is similar to the traditional plan, except it mandates that employer contributions be vested as soon as they are made.
-There are three types of safe harbor plan, two of which have employer match provisions.
-Safe harbor plans are also not subject to the nondiscrimination tests that traditional 401(k) plans must go through.
+This plan is similar to the traditional plan but mandates that employer contributions be vested as soon as they’re made.
+There are three types of safe harbor plans, two of which have employer-match provisions.
+Safe harbor plans are also not subject to the nondiscrimination tests that traditional 401(k) plans must undergo:

-• Employer match: Yes, it is guaranteed vested; the amount depends on the employee’s annual contribution and the employer’s own plan.
+• Employer match: Yes.
+Contributions are guaranteed to be vested.
+The amount depends on the employee’s annual contribution and the employer’s plan.

 SIMPLE 401(k) plan

-The Savings Incentive Match Plan for Employees (SIMPLE) 401(k) is best used as a startup retirement savings plan for companies that do not have a plan in place.
-Only businesses with fewer than 100 employees can offer this plan.
+The Savings Incentive Match Plan for Employees (SIMPLE) 401(k) typically is a startup 401(k) plan.
+Only businesses with fewer than 100 employees can offer this plan:

-• Employer match: Yes, up to 2% nonelective contribution or up to 3% matching contribution.
+• Employer match: Yes.
+Employers can make up to a 2 percent nonelective contribution or up to a 3 percent matching contribution.

 Roth 401(k) plan

-This plan is funded with post-tax income, so money saved is not subject to any federal or state taxes as long as the investor reaches the age of 59.5 before withdrawal.
+A Roth 401(k) plan is funded with post-tax income, so money saved is not subject to any federal or state taxes as long as the investor reaches the age of 59 1/2 before withdrawal:

 Solo 401(k) plan

-A solo 401(k) plan for self-employed individuals or businesses with only one employee offers contractors and sole proprietors a retirement savings option as well.
-Self-employed individuals can choose the traditional or Roth structure for their solo 401(k) plans.
+Solo 401(k) plans, also known as self-employed 401(k) plans, are for self-employed individuals or businesses with only one employee.
+They allow contractors and sole proprietors to have a retirement savings option.
+Self-employed individuals can choose the traditional or Roth structure for solo 401(k) plans:

 • Employer match: Not applicable.